 convert gpt (or convert mbr)

 Solutions 3: Delete the original partitions and create a new one

 This method is learned from Microsoft forum.
 It’s said to be very useful.
-Here, I’ll take Windows 7 as an example to show you the detailed steps.
-If you are using Windows 8/10, there is a little difference.
+Here, I’ll take Windows 10 as an example to show you the detailed steps of recreating a new partition:

 1. Go to BIOS and set the boot mode as UEFI.
 Then, shutdown your computer.